feast-dev/feast/docs/reference/online-stores/postgres.md

 ## PGVector
 The Postgres online store supports the use of [PGVector](https://github.com/pgvector/pgvector) for storing feature values.
-To enable PGVector, set `pgvector_enabled: true` in the online store configuration.
+To enable PGVector, set `vector_enabled: true` in the online store configuration.

 The `vector_len` parameter can be used to specify the length of the vector.
 The default value is 512.